Fair and Optimal Classification via Post-Processing: Introduction

-\item This characterization reveals that the \emph{optimal fair classifier} is the composition of the Bayes regressor of the one-hot labels and the optimal transports from its output distributions to the barycenter (\cref{thm:post.proc}).
-Since the supports of the distributions considered in the transportation problem are the simplex and its vertices, we refer to this as the \emph{simplex-vertex transportation problem}.
+\item This characterization reveals that the {optimal fair classifier}---one that satisfies DP while achieving the minimum error---is given by the composition of the Bayes optimal score function (minimum MSE regressor of the one-hot labels) and the optimal transports from the Wasserstein-barycenter problem (\cref{sec:post.proc.opt}).

-\item Our theoretical insights suggest a three-step method for obtaining optimal fair classifiers: learn the Bayes regressor, find the Wasserstein-barycenter, and compute the optimal transports to the barycenter (\cref{sec:post.proc.opt}).

-In practical scenarios where the Bayes regressor is not available, the last two steps can be applied to any pre-trained predictors as a post-processing procedure to derive fair classifiers (\cref{sec:post.proc,alg:post}).

-\item We further provide novel procedures for obtaining finite-sample estimates of the barycenter and the optimal transports for our proposed method above, with generalization guarantees (\cref{sec:algs,alg:cont}). \end{enumerate} Although our main focus is theoretical, we also perform experiments on real-world benchmark datasets to demonstrate the effectiveness of our proposed post-processing algorithm (\cref{sec:exp}).
+\item Based on the findings, we propose a post-processing method that derives fair classifiers from (pre-trained) score functions (\cref{sec:post.proc}).
+Our method is instantiated for finite sample estimation in \cref{sec:algs} with sample complexity analysis.\footnote{ Our code is available at \url{https://github.com/rxian/fair-classification}.}

+\item Experiments on benchmark datasets demonstrate the effectiveness of our algorithm (\cref{sec:exp}), which achieves precise control of the tradeoff provided sufficient training data. \end{enumerate}